 - Antibiotics: Selection will depend on the clinical scenario.
 Consider the use of meningeal dosing, if meningitis is possible (e.g., ceftriaxone 2 grams IV Q12).
 More on the treatment of meningitis here.

 - Avoid vasoconstrictors as much as possible.
 Vasoconstrictors aren't the cause of tissue necrosis in purpura fulminans, but excess vasoconstrictors may nonetheless aggravate matters.

-- Avoid vasopressin, since it may promote digital ischemia more than other agents.
+- Avoid vasopressin, since it may promote digital ischemia more than other agents do.

 heparin & heparin resistance

 - Several studies have evaluated the use of heparin in septic shock.
 These studies have generally been negative.
 However, studies have included a broad variety of “septic” patients (most of whom did not have purpura fulminans).